disblu/guidelines/git/README.md

 ### 3.4.1 Creating a new repository

-Before to being able to star tracking the changes on your project you need to initialise the Git repository.
+Before being able to start tracking the changes on your project, you need to initialise the Git repository.
 Just go to the root of the project and use the next command:

 ```bash
 $ git init